 Stable revenues are required to support the College’s ability to meet our fundamental duties and mandate to protect the public and put in place strategic priorities defined by the Board.
 The steadily increasing pressures associated with higher volumes and complexity of complaints and investigations, the ongoing development of strategies and guidance to promote quality and safe pharmacy practice priorities, and the implementation of regulatory programs aimed at improving patient safety, along with the effective functioning of our core regulatory duties and objects as required under under law, all require dependable revenue streams for the College.
 Any fee increases do not outweigh our responsibility to ensure that our financial and human resources are used wisely at all times.
 We will continue to identify and act on efficiencies and new processes to streamline our work while we also invest in areas that will enable us to meet our regulatory obligations.

-In March 2020, the Board passed by-law amendments that increase registrant fees each year by the percentage increase, if any, of the annual Consumer Price Index (CPI) for goods and services in Canada as published by Statistics Canada.
-For 2022, the increase has been calculated at 4.4% based on the actual CPI as of September 30, 2021.
-To put this in context, annual renewal fees for Part A Pharmacists will increase by $33.25 in 2022.
-Pharmacy Technician annual renewal fees will increase by $22.20.
+In March 2020, the Board passed by-law amendments that increase registrant fees each year by the percentage increase, if any, of the annual Consumer Price Index (CPI) (Ontario, All Items) as published by Statistics Canada on September 30.
+For 2023, the fee increase was based on a CPI on September 30 of 6.7%.